History of technology: Mesopotamia

 Mesopotamia (modern Iraq) and its peoples (Sumerians, Akkadians, Assyrians and Babylonians) lived in cities from c.
 4000 BC, and developed a sophisticated architecture in mud-brick and stone, including the use of the true arch.
-The walls of Babylon were so massive they were quoted as a Wonder of the World.
+The walls of Babylon were so massive that they were quoted as a Wonder of the World.
 They developed extensive water systems; canals for transport and irrigation in the alluvial south, and catchment systems stretching for tens of kilometers in the hilly north.
 Their palaces had sophisticated drainage systems.

 Writing was invented in Mesopotamia, using the cuneiform script.
 Many records on clay tablets and stone inscriptions have survived.
-These civilizations were early adopters of bronze technologies which they used for tools, weapons and monumental statuary.
-By 1200 BC they could cast objects 5 m long in a single piece.
+These civilizations were early adopters of bronze technologies, which they used for tools, weapons, and monumental statuary.
+By 1200 BC, they could cast objects 5 m long in a single piece.

 Several of the six classic simple machines were invented in Mesopotamia.
 Mesopotamians have been credited with the invention of the wheel.
 The wheel and axle mechanism first appeared with the potter's wheel, invented in Mesopotamia (modern Iraq) during the 5th millennium BC.
 This led to the invention of the wheeled vehicle in Mesopotamia during the early 4th millennium BC.
 Depictions of wheeled wagons found on clay tablet pictographs at the Eanna district of Uruk are dated between 3700 and 3500 BC.
 The lever was used in the shadoof water-lifting device, the first crane machine, which appeared in Mesopotamia circa 3000 BC, and then in ancient Egyptian technology circa 2000 BC.
 The earliest evidence of pulleys date back to Mesopotamia in the early 2nd millennium BC.

 The screw, the last of the simple machines to be invented, first appeared in Mesopotamia during the Neo-Assyrian period (911–609) BC.
 The Assyrian King Sennacherib (704–681 BC) claims to have invented automatic sluices and to have been the first to use water screw pumps, of up to 30 tons weight, which were cast using two-part clay molds rather than by the 'lost wax' process.
 The Jerwan Aqueduct (c.
 688 BC) is made with stone arches and lined with waterproof concrete.

 The Babylonian astronomical diaries spanned 800 years.
 They enabled meticulous astronomers to plot the motions of the planets and to predict eclipses.